josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/installation-and-setup/01_preparation.md

-# Preparing your device
+# Preparing our device

-This tutorial assumes that you have already installed and configured Ubuntu Desktop on your Raspberry Pi to your liking and have mounted the SSD to your Pi.
+This tutorial assumes that we have already installed and configured Ubuntu Desktop on our Raspberry Pi to our liking and have mounted the SSD to our Raspberry Pi.

 1. **For details on installing Ubuntu Desktop (64-bit) on your Raspberry Pi**, please see [How to install Ubuntu Desktop on Raspberry Pi 4](https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview).
 2. **For details on automounting your SSD in Ubuntu**, please see [How to properly automount a drive in Ubuntu Linux](https://www.techrepublic.com/article/how-to-properly-automount-a-drive-in-ubuntu-linux/).

-## Check your Ubuntu architecture
+## Check our Ubuntu architecture

-Before you proceed, let's make sure you're running the aarch64 version of Ubuntu on the Raspberry Pi.
+Before we proceed, let's make sure we're running the aarch64 version of Ubuntu on our Raspberry Pi.
 Run the following command in **Terminal**.

 ```console
 uname -m
 ```

-If `aarch64` is not output, please follow the instructions in How to install Ubuntu Desktop on Raspberry Pi 4 and make sure to select the 64-bit option of Ubuntu Desktop.
+If `aarch64` is not output, please follow the instructions in [How to install Ubuntu Desktop on Raspberry Pi 4](https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview) and make sure to select the 64-bit option of Ubuntu Desktop.

 ## Update and upgrade your Raspberry Pi and Ubuntu